javimosch/commiat/Readme.md

 3.  **Global `~/.commiat/config` File:** Used for LLM provider settings if not set by environment variables.
 4.  **Prompts / Defaults:**
     *   If using OpenRouter and `COMMIAT_OPENROUTER_API_KEY` is not found, you'll be prompted, and it will be saved globally.
-    *   If LLM provider settings are not found, defaults are used (OpenRouter with Gemini Flash, or Ollama with llama3 if enabled).
+    *   If LLM provider settings are not found, defaults are used (OpenRouter with Gemini 2.5 Flash Lite, or Ollama with llama3 if enabled).
     *   If `.commiat` is not found, a standard conventional commit format (`{type}: {msg}`) is used.
 If `.commiat` is missing custom variable descriptions, you'll be prompted.

 ## ▶️ Usage